adriangranados/wlanpi-extcap/README.md

-## This project has been deprecated and it is being replaced by [wlan-extcap](https://github.com/adriangranados/wlan-extcap).
+## This project has been deprecated and it's been replaced by [wlan-extcap](https://github.com/adriangranados/wlan-extcap).

 ---